khyperia/Clam/README.md

 ##### mandelbrot.lua:

 Renders either the juliabrot/mandelbrot set.
-Eventually a helptext will be included when pressing "h" while the script is running, for now it is here:

-wasd: move around

-rf: zoom in/out

-j: toggle juliabrot/mandelbrot set

-u: set the juliabrot C value to the coordinates of the center of the screen

-p: take a render (edit the script code to set image size)
+Pressing "h" will dump what keys do what to stdout of the master program.

 ##### mandelbox.lua: